-- A self-assessment, based on SSG 16 (see item above), to identify its regulatory body needs has been completed and support gaps have been identified.
+- A self-assessment to identify its regulatory body needs has been completed and support gaps have been identified.

-- The candidate country has existing or near term planned bi-lateral or multi-lateral arrangements with countries having mature nuclear power programme.
+- The recipient requesting RCF support has existing or near term planned bi-lateral or multi-lateral arrangements with countries having mature nuclear power programmes.

-- The candidate recipient is a Contracting Party to the Convention on Nuclear Safety.
+- The recipient requesting support is a Contracting Party to the Convention on Nuclear Safety (CNS).

 For further information please contact